peterbourgon/unixtransport/unixproxy/README.md

 # package unixproxy

-<h3 align="center">:warning: &nbsp; EXPERIMENTAL AND POTENTIALLY INSECURE &nbsp; :warning:</h3>
+> :warning: EXPERIMENTAL AND POTENTIALLY INSECURE

 This package provides a reverse proxy to local Unix sockets.
-The intent is to facilitate local development of distributed systems, by creating semantically-meaningful addresses for an arbitrary number of local processes.
+The intent is to facilitate local development of distributed systems, by creating semantically-meaningful addresses for an arbitrary number of HTTP servers on localhost.

 See [package documentation][docs] for details.